 Reports of AEs by the study participants were initially recorded verbatim and subsequently classified with use of the Medical Dictionary for Regulatory Activities into 26 separate system organ class (SOC) groups, 2288 unique preferred terms, and 5109 separated low-level terms…..’

 Now, I defy anyone to make sense of that.
 (I had no idea what the word putative meant in this context.
 Having looked it up, I am none the wiser.)
-Either the researchers recorded adverse reports were initially onto a case report form, or recorded comments verbatim and subsequently classified them.
+Either the researchers recorded adverse reports initially onto a case report form, or recorded comments verbatim and subsequently classified them.
 You can do one, or the other, not both.
 However, as for attempting to reclassify verbatim reports, in several different languages, 15 years later….

 However, whilst trying to get my head around that, those involved in this data analysis piqued by interest.
 It turns out that the lead author, Ajay Gupta, received financial support from the ‘Foundation for Circulatory Health’.
-I had never heard of this ‘charity’ before.
+I had never heard of this “charity” before.
 So I tried to find out its funding – always tricky.
 You can usually find out who provides the dosh but not how much.

 Looking at their accounts, the Foundation for Circulatory Health seems to receive funding largely (almost entirely?) from the pharmaceutical industry.
 Companies include, guess who, Pfizer, who funded the initial ASCOT study and who also funded the recent Lancet Nocebo paper.